Pickup truck: International markets

 While the Ford F-150 has been the best-selling vehicle in the United States since 1982, the Ford F-150, or indeed any full-sized pickup truck, is a rare sight in Europe, where higher fuel prices and narrower city roads make it difficult to use daily.
 In the United States, pickups are favored by a cultural attachment to the style, lower fuel prices, and taxes and regulations that distort the market in favor of domestically built trucks.
 As of 2016, the IRS offers tax breaks for business use of "any vehicle equipped with a cargo area ... of at least six feet in interior length that is not readily accessible from the passenger compartment".

 In Europe, pickups represent less than 1% of light vehicles sold, the most popular being the Ford Ranger with 27,300 units sold in 2015.
 Other models include the Renault Alaskan (a rebadged Nissan Navara), and the Toyota Hilux.

-The law and other differing regulations prevent most pickups from being imported to Japan, but the Japanese domestic market Mitsubishi Triton was available for a limited time.
-The most recent pickup truck for sale in Japan is the Jeep Gladiator.

 In China (where it is known by the English loanword as 皮卡車 or 皮卡车 (pí kǎ chē), the Great Wall Wingle is manufactured domestically and exported to Australia.
 In Thailand, pickups manufactured for local sale and export include the Isuzu D-Max and the Mitsubishi Triton.
 In Latin and South America, the Toyota Hilux, Ford Ranger, VW Amarok, Dodge Ram, Chevrolet S-10, Chevrolet D-20, and Chevrolet Montana are sold.

 In South Africa, pickups account for about 17% of the passenger and light commercial vehicle sales, mostly the Toyota Hilux, Ford Ranger, and Isuzu KB (Isuzu D-Max).
 The Volkswagen Amarok and Nissan Navara are also sold.